scott-42/sample-code/c++/phone-number-db/README.md

 libcppunit-doc/jammy,jammy,now 1.15.1-4 all [installed]
   Unit Testing Library for C++ - documentation
 ```
-then you can run the test suite by
+then you can run the test suite by the steps below.
+If you used make after the cmake above, then the sample-test app is already built and you don't have to do anything other than run it.
 ```
 $ make clean
-$ make test
+$ make sample-test
 $ sample-test 5
 phoneNumber_test::testConstructors : OK
 phoneNumber_test::testSettersAndGetters : OK